 This morning, I posted something super cheesy on Facebook.
 Not my normal M.O. at all.
-It went with an engagement picture taken 7.5 years ago.
+It went with an engagement picture taken 7.5 years ago where I was wearing a couple of flower girl dresses, of course in different photos.

 I thought about how that girl had a vision of what love and romance looked like in her mind.
 Happy and hopeful and pretty low-maintenance, but a very limited scope on the subject.